-- 1. The schools are contracted with EPM for HR and Payroll services - 2.
-The Headteacher is responsible for all starters, leavers, changes to pay and contract - 3.
-The Headteacher and Office Manager process new starters, leavers and changes to pay and contracted hours together with additional hours and overtime on My View - 4.
-EPM sends contracts and letters via the Headteacher Manager to staff to reflect new appointments and changes to contracts - 5.
-EPM sends payroll information to the schools on a monthly basis, and this is monitored on a monthly basis by the LB Barnet Schools Accountancy team. - 6.
+- 1. The schools have contracted EPM for HR and Payroll services - 2.
+The Headteacher is responsible for all starters, leavers, changes to pay and contracts - 3.
+The Headteacher and Office Manager process new starters, leavers and changes to pay and contracted hours together with additional hours and overtime on EPM secure portal - 4.
+EPM sends contracts and letters via the Headteacher and/or the School Business Manager for staff to reflect new appointments and contract changes - 5.
+EPM provides payroll information and reports via a secure portal, and this is monitored on a monthly basis by the School Business Manager. - 6.
+Salary reports and salary monitoring is uploaded to Governor Hub for electronic authorisation by the Headteacher. - 7.
 Any errors or omissions are reported to EPM for correction.